Customer Service

 Directors with no PPS number

-If a director does not have an Irish PPS number, they must apply for a Verified Identity Number (VIN) by completing a Form VIF (Declaration as to Verification of Identity) and filing it with the CRO.
+If a director, beneficial owner does not have an Irish PPS number, they must apply for a Identified Personal Number (IPN) by completing and filing the appropriate form with the CRO, this forms part of our service to you.

-The Form VIF must state the director’s name, date of birth, nationality, and address, and it must be sworn in the presence of a notary in the director’s home country.
+The application form must state the officers name, date of birth, nationality, and address, and it must be sworn in the presence of a notary in the persons home country.

-If a director does not have a PPS number but has previously been issued a Register of Beneficial Ownership number for filings made with the Central Registrar of Beneficial Owners, then the director can use their RBO number as their VIN for CRO filings.
+If a director, shareholder does not have a PPS number but has previously been issued a Register of Beneficial Ownership number for filings made with the Central Registrar of Beneficial Owners, then that person can use their RBO number as their IPN for CRO filings.

 Non-compliance